Fast and high-fidelity transfer of edge states via dynamical control of topological phases and effects of dissipation: Introduction

 This paper is organized as follows.
-In Sec.~\ref{sec: sec2} we introduce the QW considered in this work and explain the QW obeys the Dirac equation in the continuum limit.
-We also explain that the edge states emerge near the domain wall of the topological numbers.
-In Sec.~\ref{sec: sec3}, we explain how to move the domain wall of topological numbers to transfer the edge states.
-We analytically calculate the wavefunctions for three types of edge states: edge states in the static system, edge states on the moving domain wall with constant velocity $v$ in a comoving frame, and edge states moving with constant velocity $v$ in a laboratory frame.
-In Sec.~\ref{sec: sec4}, we propose our method to rapidly transfer edge states with higher efficiency.
-Section \ref{sec: sec5} presents our numerical result, and demonstrate that the proposed method enhances the transfer efficiency of edge states and show the velocity dependence of transfer efficiency under dissipations.
-In Sec.~\ref{sec: sec6}, we summarize the contents of this paper.
+In Sec.~\ref{sec: sec2} we introduce the QW used in this work and show the QW obeys the Dirac equation in the continuum limit.
+Then, we derive the eigenfunction of the edge state localized near the domain wall of the topological numbers in the static system.
+In Sec.~\ref{sec: sec3}, assuming the domain wall moving with a constant velocity, we analytically derive the edge states in both comoving and laboratory frames.
+In Sec.~\ref{sec: sec4}, we propose a method to realize high-speed and high-fidelity edge-state transport, termed a three-step transfer protocol.
+Section \ref{sec: sec5} presents numerical results demonstrating the proposed protocol enhances the transfer efficiency of edge states and show the velocity dependence of transfer efficiency in the absence and presence of dissipations.
+Section \ref{sec: sec6} is devoted to summaries and conclusions.